theresaabl/pp-seminars/README.md

 By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
 You can fork this repository by using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/theresaabl/pp-seminars)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/theresaabl/pp-seminars).
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 ### Local VS Deployment

-There are no  differences between the local version, and the live deployment site on GitHub Pages..
+There are no notable differences between the local version in Gitpod and the live deployment site on GitHub Pages.

 ## Credits

 ### Content